2 – Nautical charts

 This device enables you to take the distance between that particular position and the closest grid line, see Figure 2.5 below.
 You then place the dividers on the scale with one end on this grid line, leaving the other end precisely at your coordinate.
 Do this twice to get both latitude and longitude at the scale on the edge of the chart.

-Below are some examples, an excerpt from the PDFs:
+Following you will find some examples, an excerpt from the PDFs:

 Danger mark Danger mark